Belgian nobility: History

 Because most old families have resided in the current territory of Belgium for centuries and prior to the founding of the modern Belgian state, their members have been drawn from a variety of nations.
 Spanish nobles resided in Flanders in the 15th and 16th centuries.

 In the period under Dutch sovereignty, the nobility was an important factor in move towards independence.
 After independence, the Kingdom of the Netherlands lost an important segment of their nobles, as all of the highest born families lived in the south, and thus became part of the Belgian nobility.
-At court in the 19th century this new Belgian nobility played a major role.
+At court in the 19th century, this new Belgian nobility played a major role.

 During the Austrian period, the high nobility participated in the government, both political and at the imperial court of Brussels.
 Since the French Revolution the nobility has not played a social function.
 However some members of most old families worked in major functions in Belgium.

 The Belgian nobility today

-The modern Belgian nobility is known to be mostly traditionalist, and royalist.

 In the Kingdom of Belgium there were As of 2013 approximately 1,300 noble families, with some 20,000 members.
 The noble lineage of only approximately 400 families dates back to the 17th century or earlier.
 As Belgium is a democratic constitutional monarchy there are no legal privileges attached to bearing a noble title or to being a member of the aristocracy.
 According to article 113 of the constitution, "The King may confer titles of nobility, without ever having the power to attach privileges to them".

 Many nobles in Belgium still belong to the elite of society.
 They sometimes own and manage companies, or have leading positions in cultural society, business, banking, diplomacy, NGOs etc. Many of the older families still own (and reside in) important castles or country houses.

 The fortune of the nobility is impressive: only 11% of the 500 wealthiest families in Belgium are members of the nobility, however: they have more than 56% of this wealth, 79.85 billion euros.

-This is partly caused by the fact that many of the new noble titles are bestowed on wealthy entrepreneurs, like the families of Boël, Frere, Colruyt, Janssen and Solvay.
+This is partly caused by the fact that nowadays, many of the new noble titles are bestowed on wealthy entrepreneurs, like the families of Boël, Frere, Colruyt, Janssen and Solvay.
 Old houses however are in the minority and have sold much of their lands and estates.
 The house of Merode has sold during the ages thousands of hectares of their own private lands.
 Other houses have still immense lands and grounds, but most houses have lost much of their historic wealth.

 Ennoblement

 Belgium is one of the few monarchies in the world in which hereditary ennoblement still occurs regularly.
-Hereditary titles are conferred by letters patent, which are issued by the king of the Belgians, co-signed by the minister of Foreign Affairs.
+Hereditary titles are conferred by letters patent, which are issued by the King of the Belgians, co-signed by the minister of foreign affairs.
 Noble titles can also be granted for life.

 Belgian citizens distinguished in business, politics, science, arts, sports, etc. or for extraordinary service to the kingdom may receive noble status or noble titles.